Frequently, when I talk to health and wellness practices, they do not have a marketing budget or marketing plan in place.

 Most natural health practices don’t have a marketing director.
 So the marketing of the practice falls to the clinic director.
 Some practitioners are very skilled at marketing, but most struggle in this area, especially generating patients from external sources.

 Word-of-mouth referrals and internal marketing promotions are excellent ways to maintain the size of your practice.
-But if you have the goal to increase the size of your natural practice you must be doing some external marketing.
+But if you have the goal to increase the size of your natural practice you must be doing some external health and wellness marketing.

 So whether you are a: